Sunday, June 14, 2009

 I enjoyed the walk through the park.
 The views were spectacular and I was the most popular person there!
 Everyone wanted a picture taken with the American.
 And they weren’t shy.

 He looked very confused when he handed my headphones back to me.
-I admit to a weird sense of humor.
+I have a weird sense of humor.

 How cute is she!
 Her mom was determined to get a good picture with the three of us…it took a few attempts.